achiwa912/daemonlord/README.md

      5 emily      G-PRI  10   13 OK           ^* north                           ^
      6 faun       G-MAG  10    7 OK           ^  Exit from dungeon? (y/n) >      ^

-Walked around a lot on this floor, and now mage's MP is exhausted and some are injured.
+Having walked around a lot on this floor, and now the mage's MP is exhausted and some are injured.
 Let's get back to the outside world.  `<` is the upstairs to outside.
+Answer `y` to the question: "Exit from dungeon? (y/n)"

     daemon lord - dl - [edge_of_town] floor:?? (???/???)